AmokSolderer/APC/README.md

 ### To Do

 I have just put the APC in a Rollergames.
-This requires three cables to be extended a bit, since the auxiliary boards of this System11c machine makes the wiring quite inflexible and these three cable are just too short (see the Preparation section in the Wiki for details).
+This required three cables to be extended a bit, since the auxiliary boards of this System11c machine makes the wiring quite inflexible and these three cable are just too short (see the Preparation section in the Wiki for details).
 For the hardware this is no big deal, but the display will require some adaption in the software.
+To make this work I just started a Base Code which provides basic pinball funtionality and should work in all machines with only small adaptions.

 However apart from writing new game code and generating sound samples the following software improvements come to my mind:

+* Write a Base Code that can be used as a base for all game codes.
+The Base Code should contain all procedures that are more or less the same for every game and it should support the various display types.
+(This work has been started)
+* Add a mode for the APC being controlled by a PC via USB.
+This would enable PinMame or the Mission Pinball Framework to use the APC.
+With PinMame, the APC could also be used as a replacement for old boards and the MPF could ease the design of homebrew games. (coming next)
 * Implementation of a better error handler
-* Support for more displays - The 2x16 display of the System11c games requires some changes to the software.
+* Support for more displays - The 2x16 display of the System11c will be supported in the Base Code.
 The numbers only display of the System6 and 7 machines are not supported at the moment, but mainly because I don't like them (I want a highscore list).
 I'm just not sure how to handle menus and so on - may be use the serial monitor of the Arduino IDE to show them on a PC or add a bluetooth module to the APC and do the settings with an APP on your smartphone...
-* Support for PinMame to run the original Eprom Software on a PC and use the APC just as an interface to the machine.
-With this, the APC could also be used as a replacement for old boards.

 ## Why this page?